The Elevation Grant Program

 - Organizations serving the reentry population must join and attend meetings for the Marion County Reentry Coalition

-- Additionally, all grantees must participate in the evaluation process, monthly monitoring, provide quarterly face-to-face check-in reports, and attend a face-to-face mid-year check-in
+- Additionally, all grantees must participate in the evaluation process, monthly monitoring, provide quarterly face-to-face check-in reports, attend a face-to-face mid-year check-in and submit quarterly financial reports detailing how funds were expended by reporting due date.

 Failure to comply with these requirements may result in withholding of grant funds and impact consideration for future Elevation Grant Program funding opportunities.